 Children of Disabled Workers: $356.60

-On closer examination of the February 2017 SSD benefits statistics report, the monetary average saw a very slight decrease of $.14 this month, bringing the numbers right back to what we saw in December 2016.
-It’s the first decrease in average pay going back exactly one calendar year.
-The chart below outlines monthly SSD monetary averages paid to disabled workers, spouses of disabled workers and children of disabled workers for the previous calendar year.
+On closer examination of the February 2017 SSD benefits statistics report, the monetary average saw a very slight decrease of $.14 this month.
+This brings the numbers right back to what we saw during December 2016.
+It’s the first decrease in average pay going back exactly one year.
+The chart below outlines monthly SSD monetary averages paid to disabled workers, spouses of disabled workers and children of disabled workers during the previous year.

 How to Get Legal Help

-Before you file your own application for Social Security disability benefits, consult with an experienced disability advocate or attorney about your options.
-Advocates and attorneys have the best track record at getting monthly SSDI benefits approved faster for qualified applicants.
+Before you file your own application, consult with an experienced disability advocate or attorney about your options.
+Attorneys make you 2x more likely to get monthly SSDI benefits on your first try.
 Of course, advocates and attorneys can also help you collect medical evidence that supports your disability claim, request status updates from the SSA on your behalf, and file your appeal if your initial claim results in denial.